Modern UX principles revolve around minimalism. The less you notice the design, the better UX you have.

 This component of the invisible design is related to interactions and notifications within the software.
 If they are invisible, they happen so seamlessly that the user performs an action without thinking about it – just like when entering the state of flow.

-Just a decade ago, the software products used to be overloaded with features advertising what the product can do.
+Just a decade ago, software products used to be overloaded with features advertising what the product can do.
 Today’s trend is the “silent”, user-centric product.

 Instead of endlessly complicated workflows, now it takes the user just a couple of clicks or swipes to complete a certain action.
 The designers now remove the features from the user’s line of sight only to show it at the right moment.
-That’s what the invisible interactivity is about.
+That’s what invisible interactivity is about.

 3. Product layer

 The third layer pertains to the product as a whole.
 This involves the brands and advertising that the user might not even notice.
-Such products require the entire network of automated processes running in the background just to save the user even from the minor inconvenience.
+Such products require an entire network of automated processes running in the background just to save the user even from the minor inconvenience.